ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-cm.md

 After starting the persistent session, it is essential to assign it to the {{ model }} run.
 <br>
-The easiest way to do this, is to insert the persistent session label into the file <code>~/.persistent-sessions/cylc-session</code>.
+The easiest way to do this is to insert the persistent session label into the file <code>~/.persistent-sessions/cylc-session</code>.
 <br>
 You can do it manually, or by running the following command:

 <pre><code>cat > ~/.persistent-sessions/cylc-session <<< &lt;name&gt;.&lt;$USER&gt;.&lt;project&gt;.ps.gadi.nci.org.au</code></pre>

-For example, if the user <code>abc123</code> started a persistent session named <code>cylc</code>, under the project <code>xy00</code>, the command will be:
+For example, if the user <code>abc123</code> started a persistent session named <code>cylc</code> under the project <code>xy00</code>, the command will be:

 <terminal-window data="input">
     <terminal-line>cat > ~/.persistent-sessions/cylc-session <<< cylc.abc123.xy00.ps.gadi.nci.org.au</terminal-line>